 TEDxKC to focus on Youth & Women’s events

 In its tenth year, TEDxKC is making a stronger commitment to youth and women’s programming.
-Two major events will be staged by TEDxKC in 2018: TEDxYouth@KC on Sept.
-22 and TEDxKCWomen on Dec.
-1. The locations for both Kansas City events will be announced in coming weeks.
+Two major events will be staged by TEDxKC: TEDxKCWomen on December 1, 2018 and TEDxYouth@KC on April 13, 2019.

 “TED has always been about embracing change, growing and venturing into new territory,” said Mike Lundgren, TEDxKC co-founder and curator.
 “This August, we will not stage a ‘general ideas’ TEDxKC.
 Instead, the team will focus on enhancing youth and women’s programming.”

 This programming change was announced to longtime partners and sponsors at a kick-off event at VML Monday evening.
 VML, a global advertising agency headquartered in Kansas City, helped establish TEDxKC in 2009.
 The Kauffman Foundation and VML are the program’s co-presenting partners.

 “The timing is right for TEDxKC to emphasize youth and women’s programming,” said Jen Rivas, lead organizer of TEDxYouth@KC.
 “This connects to the conversation that’s resonating around the world and is an opportunity for Kansas City to have a leading voice in that discussion.”

 The timing of TEDxKCWomen coincides with the national TEDWomen conference Nov.
 28-30 in Palm Springs, CA. The program will be comprised primarily of live talks and performances, with select pre-recorded talks from the national conference.
 The diverse content planned for TEDxKCWomen will be equally compelling to women and men.

 Additional information, volunteer opportunities and sponsorship benefits are available at TEDxKC.org and on its Facebook page.